The more I play Dungeon Crawl Classics RPG the more I want to play it.

 Leave what you know from previous d20-based games at the door.

-This is why DCC RPG will be my game of choice for the foreseeable future.
+These 10 things are why DCC RPG will be my game of choice for the foreseeable future.